jopemachine-arvis/arvis/README.md

   <br>
 </div>

-* Runs on cross-platform.
+* Fully support cross-platform.

-* Easily compatable with lots of Alfred workflows.
+* Compatable with lots of [Alfred workflows](https://www.alfredapp.com/workflows/).

 * Search and install the extension from store simplely.

-* Publish new extension to store.

-* Make your own search window style.
+* Make your own styles.

 * Support clipboard history and universal actions.